Auburndale station (LIRR): History

 The Auburndale station was originally built as an infill station in 1901 – the year the community itself was developed.
 The original station house was sold and converted into an Episcopal Church on 42nd Avenue and Utopia Parkway when a new, elevated station was built between 1929 and 1930, as part of a grade crossing elimination project; this church closed in 1973.

-By 1997, both Auburndale and the adjacent Murray Hill station had fallen into a state of disrepair.
+By 1997, both Auburndale and the nearby Murray Hill station had fallen into a state of disrepair.
 The station subsequently underwent a significant reconstruction and modernization project between April 2000 and October 2003.
 As part of the $5.5 million project, funded in part through monies secured by then-New York State Senator Frank Padavan, included rebuilding the platform and expanding it from six to ten cars in length, new canopies, a new, heated waiting room, and making the station accessible to wheelchair users with the installation of an ADA-accessible elevator.
 The dilapidated, 1901-built station house was also demolished as part of the project.

-Further accessibility upgrades to the station were executed in the 2020s with the replacement of its elevator – a project which made the station fully compliant with the Americans with Disabilities Act of 1990.
+Further accessibility upgrades to the station were completed in 2025 with the replacement of its elevator, making the station fully compliant with the Americans with Disabilities Act of 1990.